Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Oh, and hello to you and all in Niles :-) I have lots of cousins there and in Cassopolis ;-)

 Thank you to eveyone that replys.
 The kitten was found in a cold air duct about 3 weeks of age, there was 3 of them and was the only one that made it, and he is doing really good he is about 12weeks old now and his name is Lucky.

 What a cutie!
 My Maine Coon doesn't really meow.
 She will make a warbly sound if she is locked in a room or out of food or something but she is mostly quiet.
-It sounds like this is common.

 A Tonkin is a blocky, small Siamese cat, different from the standard, wiry Siamese.
 I had a Tonkin many years ago, she lived to one month shy of 21 years. she meowed pretty much normally.
 This looks like a shaded silver tabby to me.
 GoogleImages that name and look at the pictures, some look a lot like yours.